-The College would like to add better campus lighting and a PA system to our emergency notification system for all or most buildings to allow specific announcements.
-This could be especially helpful in fire situations.
-This system will require an approved budget process that is part of our 5 year strategic plan.
+The College would like to add better campus lighting around campus.
 It has been recommended that we eventually add sprinkler systems to various buildings across campus.
 Again this will require approved budgets and will be part of our 5 year strategic plan.